biati-digital/alfred-calculate-anything/README.md

 When a result is displayed you can use action modifiers to copy the value in different formats:

 - **Return**
    Press Return to copy the value with format, for example 2,376.54
 - **Command + Return**
    Press Command + Return to copy the value without formatting, for example 2376.54
 - **Option + Return**
    Press Option + Return to copy the value of a single unit, for example 23.76

-### Currency API Key (not required but will provide a lot more currencies)
+### Currency API Key

-By default the workflow will use exchangeratehost api to make the conversion. exchangeratehost only support 32 currencies; if you need support for additional currencies supported by Calculate Anything, you need to get a _free_ API key from [https://fixer.io](https://fixer.io) -- it takes less than a minute!
+You need to get a _free_ API key from [https://fixer.io](https://fixer.io) -- it takes less than a minute!
 You can configure the API key in the new workflow configuration window.

 ### Currency Symbols